vlamz/cs2-blockmakerExtra/README.md

-# cs2-blockmaker
+# Creatify

-**BlockMaker plugin to create and save blocks, mostly for HNS**
+**Advanced Building & SafeZone Plugin for Counter-Strike 2**

 > [!NOTE]
-> This is a fork by **vlamz** updated for CounterStrikeSharp v1.0.347
-> Original plugin by **exkludera**
+> **Developed by vlamz**

-> block managing can be done within the building menu /bm
+> Professional CS2 server enhancement tool with advanced building system and SafeZone module
 >
-> hold USE button to grab block, look around to move, left and right click to change distance
+> Block managing can be done within the building menu `/bm`
 >
+> Hold USE button to grab block, look around to move, left and right click to change distance
+>
-> hold RELOAD button and move your mouse to rotate the block
+> Hold RELOAD button and move your mouse to rotate the block

 <br>